Latent Generative Modeling of Random Fields from Limited Training Data: Methodology

-Equations \ref{eq:statistical_constraint} and \ref{eq:physical_constraint} are intended to hold $\forall \mathbf{x}$.
-This is commonly implemented by estimating residual terms over collocation points $\{ \tilde{\mathbf{x}}^{(c)} \}_{c=1}^{C}$ \citep{RAISSI2019686}.
-We choose these points randomly at each training iteration, $ \tilde{\mathbf{x}}^{(c)} \sim \text{Uniform}(\mathcal{X})$.
-While simultaneous statistical and physical constraints is possible, we apply one at a time (statistical for reconstruction and physical for inference).
-Details regarding constraint residual calculations are provided in Appendix \ref{sec:appendix_implementation:constraints}.
+A summary of the complete VAE training procedure is provided in Algorithm \ref{alg:vaeTrain}.
+Note that simultaneous statistical and physical constraints is possible; however, we apply only one at a time (statistical for reconstruction and physical for inference) in this work.